The Minko Team

 Contact Margo on 0428 556 770.

 Inger paid for her gap year and earned her keep through uni by spending endless hours walking up and down the rows in the Minko vineyard.
 After finishing her studies in Behavioural Science, Psychology and Education, she headed overseas to do volunteer work for a number of years.
-She now works in Environmental Education for local government, is mum to the Minko grandson Julian, and takes care of the social media and marketing for Minko, including this website.
+She now works in Environmental Education for local government, is mum to the Minko grandchildren Julian and Elja, and takes care of the social media and marketing for Minko, including this website.

 Nick has also put in countless hours at the Minko farm, working in the vineyard, building sheds and cattle yards, and, most importantly, building the beautiful cottage that has become the Minko Farmstay.
 Nick has recently finished his PhD in solar thermal technology, and works at Vast Solar, an Australian company developing solar thermal technology for commercial scale power generation.
-He is currently volunteering in Cambodia with Engineers Without Borders, working on water sanitation projects.
+He is currently working in Cambodia on water sanitation projects.

 Sharon is the farm manager at Minko, and who knows what we would do without her.
 She makes sure that the vines are tended, the cows are fed and, well, it is impossible to list all the things that she does, but it is worth noting that she is also the Embryologist for Mike’s other business, Embryo Transfer Services of South Australia.
 With her can-do attitude, practical approach and wealth of experience, Sharon keeps everything – including Mike – on track.